phreeza/manuscript_axon_potentials/doc/manuscript.md

 driving rate of the inhomogeneous Poisson process was the same for all axons and was consisted of a constant background rate and a Gaussian pulse of heightened activity.
 The resulting extracellular waveforms ([@fig:simpletree]E, right) showed a polarity reversal similar to that seen in the single action potential and axon EFP ([@fig:simpletree]D).
-In contrast to the single-spike and single-axon case, the potential at the center of the terminal zone largely cancelled out because the differences in spike timing across fibers.
+In the bifurcation zone, the summed contribution from many fibers and action potentials lead to a monophasic negative peak, and in the termination zone there was a monophasic positive peak, due to the differences in exact spike timings across fibers.

-The reversal behaviour is similar to the polarity reversal associated with a dipole observed in experimental studies (@Swadlow2002Activation;
+Interestingly, the summed potential at the center of the terminal zone largely cancelled out.

-@Blot2014Ultrarapid; this study).
-We have shown that simple model axon structures can produce complex and diverse spatiotemporal responses comparable to some experimental responses.
+The reversal behaviour shown in [@fig:simpletree]E is similar to the polarity reversal associated with a dipole observed in experimental studies (@Swadlow2002Activation; @Blot2014Ultrarapid; this study).
+To summarize, simple model axon structures can produce complex and diverse spatiotemporal responses comparable to some experimental responses.

 Axonal projections generate a dipole-like field potential
 -----

 To understand how axons can generate a dipolar EFP, we simulated a parallel fiber bundle that at first runs at constant diameter without bifurcations and then reaches a terminal zone.
-Within this projection zone, the fibers first bifurcate, which increases the number of fibers.
-Finally, the axons reach a termination zone, in which the number of fibers decreases to zero ([@fig:bigtree]A).
-To model more closely the actual axonal structures found in nature, we also extended the model axons to include a radial fanning out of the branches, as well as a more diverse set of morphologies including a variable number of bifurcations and terminations.
+Within this terminal zone, the fibers first bifurcate, which increases the number of fibers.
+Finally, as the axons reach the end of the terminal zone, and the number of fibers decreases to zero ([@fig:bigtree]A).
+To model more closely the actual axonal structures found in nature, we also extended the model axons to include a radial fanning out of the branches, as well as a more diverse set of morphologies including a variable number of bifurcations and terminations (see Materials and Methods for details).

-The spiking activity of a generic axon bundle was simulated by stimulating fibers that had a background spontaneous firing rate of 100 spikes/second with a pulse of increased activity.
-We chose a Gaussian pulse with an amplitude of 2900 spikes/second and a standard deviation of 2.8 ms. These numbers are motivated by the early auditory system [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls].
-However, we do not model the phase locking which is specific to the auditory system, so this pulse of activity could relate to any kind of evoked activity in the nervous system, such as a sensory stimulation, motor activity or a spontaneous transient increase in population spiking activity.
+The spiking activity of a generic axon bundle was simulated by stimulating fibers that had a background spontaneous firing rate of 100 spikes/s with a pulse of increased activity.
+We chose a Gaussian pulse with an amplitude of 2900 spikes/s and a standard deviation of 2.8 ms. These numbers are motivated by the early auditory system [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls].
+However, our approach is not limited to the auditory system (which would also require to include phase locking), and this pulse of activity could relate to various kinds of evoked activity in the nervous system, such as sensory stimulation, motor activity or a spontaneous transient increase in population spiking activity.

 ![Relationship between axon structure and extracellular potential.
 The top row shows simulated action potentials travelling along a single axon with varying